 Not good.
 Not good.
 I came out of the tunnel and knew I needed to get to the side of the road.
 I pulled over only to confirm my fears; I had a flat.

 I told myself that it would be ok.
 I know how to change a tire.
 It may be China, but cars are still cars, right?

 I remembered a spare tire hanging unto the bottom of the van.
 I went to go find it and figure out how to get it detached.
 There was some kind of contraption that lowered the tire by unscrewing a nut near the back.
 Clever.
 Now to find the tire wrench.

 I remembered seeing some tool under the hood.
 I checked there.
 No tire wrench, but I found the jack.
 Progress but not far enough.
 No tire wrench means I can’t get the tire off or get the spare out.
 Now what do I do?
 I’m on the side of the super highway with cars speeding by uncomfortably close.
 There is no city, no exit ramps in sight.
 What do you do in China?
 Can I leave a car on the side of the road?

 After a few phone calls, I see a big truck on the side of the road about a half-mile behind me.
 They had to have what I needed.
 They may think it weird, but it was my best option.

 Looking for Hidden Provisions

 I locked up the van and started making the walk toward this group of Chinese trucker men.
-The whole walk there, I could feel their eyes on me, although my mind was elsewhere.
-All I could think about was how would I be able to communicate what I needed.
+The whole walk there I could feel their eyes on me, but my mind was elsewhere.
+I needed to figure out how would I be able to communicate what I needed.
 I don’t know any of these words in Chinese.
-I quickly grabbed my translation app to find flat tire and tire wrench.
-Flat tire, check, but no word for tire wrench.
+I quickly grabbed my translation app to find ‘flat tire’ and ‘lug wrench’.
+Flat tire, check, but no word for lug wrench.
 I guess I have to play charades with this one.